Pennsylvania Sports Betting

 Pennsylvania sports betting locations

-Due to the unique nature of Pennsylvania’s gaming law, sports betting could come to three different types of facilities (casinos, off-track and mini-casinos).
+Due to the unique nature of Pennsylvania’s gaming law, sports betting will be offered at three different types of facilities (casinos, off-track and mini-casinos).
 Online sports betting in PA will be launching in 2019 but for now, you can bet via land-based locations below.

 PA Sportsbook Locations

-At this point, there are five casinos approved to operate sportsbooks in Pennsylvania.
+At this point, there are six casinos approved to operate sportsbooks in Pennsylvania.
 They are:

 |Sportsbook||Sports Betting Launch||Address||Betting Provider|